Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9TvXDVIoi9s.md

 ### Transcript

-> so funny mark two rifle returning when i don't think we have any plans for that mark ii rifle do you really want the worst rifle to come back like yeah that was worse than the mark one rifle yeah it was worse than the one
+> so funny mark two rifle returning when I don't think we have any plans for that mark ii rifle do you really want the worst rifle to come back like yeah that was worse than the mark one rifle yeah it was worse than the one